Tclark61/DND-Creator/README.md

 ## Testing Purposes
 Currently, Eclipse is used to run the code.
 JDK in the console has trouble handling the packaging, but Eclipse can compile and run successfully.
+If using Eclipse, running from CharacterCreate.java in the Creator package will execute the console version.
+GUI.java in the same Creator package will execute the version with an interface.
 Once the project has reached the point where it is ready to be tested, I will update the .exe so that it can be ran within one file.

 ## Authors